PhantomShift/nekotatsu-mobile/README.md

 To convert, download the sources and parsers lists, then pick the backup and save paths and hit convert.

+> [!Note]
+> It is fully expected that when you pick the backup and/or save path on Android,
+> the `content://[path]` is not particularly recognizable as what you picked.
+> Currently there's no simple way to get around this,
+> but rest assured that it will get and convert the files you picked correctly.

 If an extension list other than the Keiyoshi one was used when you created your Tachiyomi backup, open the settings and set the url for the relevant `index.min.json` to download.